PDXPythonPirates/pyrate-stocks/README.md

 	**6**.
 On the Update page, the user can change username, password, email and enter stocks symbols.
 The form is preloaded with username, email and any stocks in the account.  *These inforamtion was preloaded with the assumption that they typically don't change.
 But if user enters new inforamtion, it will be saved.*

 	**7**.
-The user stay login as log as the logout option is not chosen.
+The user stays logged in as log as the logout option is not chosen.